 However, constant badmouthing is harmful.

 When children start to see badmouthing as a regular activity, it needs to be addressed.
-There are a variety of consequences it may have on kids.
+There are a variety of consequences it may have for kids.
 Criticism can:

 - Negatively impacts a child’s bond with the offended parent.